gvwilson/sensibleadventures/cloudherd/new.md

 ## Chapter 5: Swimming

-Noxy was still on her make-believe cloud an hour later, squeezing seeds out of thimbleberries so angrily it was amazing the berries didn't take fright and try to run away.
-As Sensy plopped herself down didn't seem to notice her scowl as she plopped herself down beside her friend.
+Noxy was still on her make-believe cloud an hour later, squeezing seeds out of thimbleberries so angrily it was amazing the the bucket didn't take fright and try to run away.
+Sensy pretended not to notice as she plopped herself down beside her friend.
 "You should have tried it!" she burbled.
 "I only got them all up a few times, but it was so much fun!
 Rash could do it almost right away."

 "I'm sure it was wonderful," Noxy grumbled.

-"Oh, Noxy," Sensy pouted.
+Sensy pouted.
 "Don't be such a goat."

-"I'm not being a goat!"
-Noxy glared at her friend.
-"I just think he was showing off.
+"I'm not being a goat!
+I just think he was showing off.
 What did Rash think about him putting his arms around you like that?"
-Noxy had gotten up to look at the juggling several times.
-The last time, the young soldier had been standing behind Sensy, so close that his nose was in her hair, reaching around to hold her arms just below the elbows.
-The look on Sensy's face had suggested that she hadn't really been paying attention to what he had been saying.
+The last time Noxy had looked at the juggling, Thokmay had been standing right behind Sensy, reaching around to hold her arms just below the elbows.

 Sensy brushed her hair back over her ear and grinned.
 "Why should I care what Rash thinks?" she asked sweetly.
 Her grin turned into a